 Making it even more personal, the deacon was married to Kate’s childhood best friend, Mattie Borntrager, whom Kate has lost touch with since being placed under the ban of excommunication placed on all ex-Amish.
 Their reunion under these circumstances is not the happiest, but it’s hard to break the bonds of true friendship, even after a span of years:

 [T]he weight of my connection to Mattie presses down on me with an almost physical force.
 I know all too well that when you’re a cop, any personal connection to a case is almost always a bad thing.
 Emotions cloud perceptions and judgments and have no place in police work.
 But as chief in a small town where everyone knows everyone, I don’t have the luxury of passing the buck to someone else.

 And even as I vow not to let my past friendship with Mattie affect my job, I know I’m vulnerable to my own loyalties and a past I’ve never been able to escape.

 Linda Castillo does a great job of balancing these different, intriguing plot threads.
-The primary mystery, especially, is so well done that I had to stop reading at the denouement: I was so stunned, I needed a moment to recover before I could plunge back in.
+The primary mystery, especially, is so well done that I had to stop reading at the denouement; I was so stunned, I needed a moment to recover before I could plunge back in.
 But through it all, I was impressed by the raw honesty with which Kate’s special situation was treated.
-She’s been through a lot, yet is still sensitive to the demands of both the worlds she’s familiar with.
+She’s been through a lot yet is still sensitive to the demands of both the worlds with which she’s familiar.
 Her reaction when the local bishop tries to minister to her is especially illuminating: